ViolaFerretti/Thermoelectric_Materials/README.md

 them possess excellent electronic and thermal properties, and some recent findings may indicate the possibilities of 2D Dirac materials as good thermoelectrics.

-To apply this model, write "DBMD" in the first window of the graphic interface.
+To apply this model, write "DBMD" in the first window of the graphic user interface.

 *Example: select the Double-Parabolic-Band model*